 “Part book about creativity, part compendium of useful tidbits, quotations and research, and part annotated bibliography, this is a wildly useful and highly entertaining resource.” – Stephanie S. Tolan, fiction writer and consultant on the needs of the gifted.

-Author Emilie Wapnick notes, “My resume reads like it belongs to ten different people.
+Author and entrepreneur Emilie Wapnick notes, “My resume reads like it belongs to ten different people.
 Music, film, web design, law, business, personal development, writing, dance, sexuality, education– all of these are or have been interests of mine.
-They come and go (and sometimes come again).
+They come and go (and sometimes come again).”

 Video with Emilie Wapnick: A Disturbing Trend in the Blogosphere…